robertodoering/twitter_api/README.md

 ### Implemented endpoints

-An API endpoint is considered implemented when a method for it exists in the package.
+An API endpoint is considered 'implemented' when a method for it exists in the package.
 Once implemented, the request parameters can be set through named parameters and the response will be parsed into a data object for maximum convenience.

 Find a list of implemented endpoints [here](https://github.com/robertodoering/twitter_api/wiki/Implemented-API-endpoints).